 Tish Haas Williams

-Tish Haas Williams is the Executive Director of the Hancock County Chamber of Commerce and the Hancock Community Development Foundation, a 501 c 3 non profit corporation with a focus on economic and community development in the post Katrina environment.
-She has 30 years experience in non-profit management and economic development and is recognized as one of the leading forces in producing solutions and strategies to address serious capacity delivery needs caused by and exposed by Katrina to support existing businesses as well as sustain long term growth in the county and region.
+Tish Haas Williams is the Executive Director of the Hancock County Chamber of Commerce and the Hancock Community Development Foundation, a 501 (c)(3) non-profit corporation with a focus on economic and community development in the post disaster environment.
+She has 30 years experience in non-profit management and economic development and is recognized as one of the leading forces in producing solutions and strategies to address serious capacity delivery needs caused by and exposed by Katrina and the BP Oil Spill to support existing businesses as well as sustain long term growth in the county and region.

 On August 29, 2005, business as usual changed for the businesses of Hancock County.
 Hurricane Katrina hit Hancock County, Mississippi the hardest wiping out residences, businesses and parts of the cities of Waveland and Bay St. Louis.
 Out of 1,600 businesses countywide, at least 50% were either damaged or destroyed.
 Overnight, the county’s economy was incomprehensibly shattered as was the capacity, membership, and resources of this countywide economic focused organization.